MurmurationsNetwork/MurmurationsProtocol/api-index-v1.md

 #### Input

 - Profile that validates to a referenced schema (or list of schemas), available at a publicly accessible URL
-    - The profile must be available at the `profileUrl` or it will not be recorded by the index
+    - The profile must be available at the `profile_url` or it can't be recorded by the index
-    - The profile must include one or more `linkedSchema`s (unique `schemaName`(s) within a namespace) against which the profile must be validated
+    - The profile must include one or more `linked_schemas` (unique schema name(s) within a namespace) against which the profile must be validated

 #### Output

-- `nodeId` - hash of the `profileUrl`
+- `node_id` - hash of the `profile_url`

 > :construction: HASH ALGORITHM
 >
 > The current implementation of the index uses the SHA256 hashing algorithm which produces a 64-character output.
-The purpose of hashing the `profileUrl` is to make it easy to reference as a path parameter when requesting information about the node from the index (e.g., `GET /nodes/{nodeId}` as described below).
+The purpose of hashing the `profile_url` is to make it easy to reference as a path parameter when requesting information about the node from the index (e.g., `GET /nodes/{node_id}` as described below).

 #### Sequence Diagram - Add Node Profile to Index

 ![Add Node Profile to Index](api-index-v1-1.png)

-### `GET /nodes/{nodeId}`
+### `GET /nodes/{node_id}`

 The record of a node in the index's database can be in one of five possible states: `received`, `validated`, `validation_failed`, `posted` or `post_failed`.
 The node will only be discoverable in the index when it has the status of `posted`.